brevzin/brevzin.github.io/_posts/2021-09-10-deep-const.md

 Syntax doesn't matter, but the idea here would be that invoking `takes_any_range3(v)` where `v` is a `vector<int>` (mutable) would directly invoke `takes_any_range3` with a constant range (in this case, it would be a `ref_view<vector<int> const>`) without need for a second function template or more manual intervention.

-Although this is also still fairly manual, and kind of hides the const-ness from the signature -- you can't really tell that `takes_any_range3` can't mutate the elements of the range unless you really spend time investigating (since the deduction guide has to be arbitrarily later in the file).

-To be honest, I'm not even sure this is better at all than the manual solution of writing two function templates that I just showed -- but it is some kind of solution so I thought it was worth mentioning anyway.
+To be honest, I'm not even sure this is better at all than the manual solution of writing two function templates that I just showed -- it's like marginally less code while introducing a world of complexity with how function template deduction guides would even work.
+But it is some kind of solution so I thought it was worth mentioning anyway.

 The other is C++0x (not C++20) concepts.
 While C++20 concepts only allow you to enforce semantics (as we saw when we tried to require `constant_range`), C++0x actually let you do more to alter interfaces.
 Again, don't worry about the syntax here too much, but had we been able to declare: